bigFin/Prismatic/README.md

 * Design of experiments: CCRD, RSM

+# Pay me
 Prismatic was designed and built by **Finlay A.A.
 Small** in association with the the AMP Jones Lab and the Gosling Research institute for Plant Preservation at *The University of Guelph*.

-I make tools that make plant science research easy.

-### Pay me
 Like what you see?
 * I make custom research equipment
 * I find the optimal light spectrum for your crop
-* I consult for your photobiology, plant science, and automation needs
+* I consult for your plant production and science needs

 # Links
 [WeVitro](https://wevitro.com/)